Rome, the eternal city

 Rome is truly an open-air museum, and has a great deal to offer its visitors: ancient monuments, Renaissance palaces, Baroque squares, fountains, as well as culinary delights, romantic walks, trendy districts and festive nightlife...
 All Rome’s visitors succumb to the charm of Italian “Dolce Vita”.

-Departing from Rennes, you can also fly to Rome all year round via Lyon with HOP!, via Paris with Air France or via Barcelona with Vueling.
+Departing from Rennes, you can fly to Rome all year round via Lyon with HOP!, via Paris with Air France or via Amsterdam with KLM.

 - Capital city : Rome